splunk/minecraft-app/README.md

 #### Known Issues

-1) LogToSplunk does not maintain connection across Splunk restarts.
-The minecraft server must be restarted if Splunk is restarted
-2) Time calculations and active players may be mis-reported if player disconnects are not logged properly (ie. due to a server crash).
+1) Time calculations and active players may be mis-reported if player disconnects are not logged properly (ie. due to a server crash).
 Orphaned sessions may be estimated by running sessions from connection to the subsequent server start.
-3) The live map may appear to "shift" as the minecraft world expands and overviewer resets it's origin in future renders.
+2) The live map may appear to "shift" as the minecraft world expands and overviewer resets it's origin in future renders.
 This can be corrected by recopying and modifying the overviewerConfig.js script with the same steps as the installation.